Wham bam thank you lamb!

 Rack of lamb is a classic fancy restaurant meal and some of my favorite meat in the world.
 At $20 or so per pound, it better be good.

-The rack is the equivalent of a beef prime rib, and the meat is the equivalent of ribeye.
-But it is a lot smaller, usually somewhere just north of two pounds for a whole rack.
+The rack is the same muscle as a beef prime rib, the longissimus dorsi, and the meat is the equivalent of the beef ribeye.
+But it is a lot smaller, usually somewhere just north of two pounds for a whole rack of eight bones.
 After you trim it and cook it you have just enough for two, about 1 1/2 pounds with bones.
 Remove the bones so there is just an amazing ribeye and you have about 12 ounces, or dinner for two.

 You need to remove the thick exterior fat layer and any silverskin underneath.
 The fat adds little flavor and prevents the meat from browning.
 Contrary to myth, fat caps do not improve flavor.
 Read this article on the subject of fat caps.
 Not only that, but lamb fat is not as tasty as beef or pork fat.

 1) Grilled Lamb Lollipops Recipe